orbitalquark/textadept/doc/manual.md

 * The `baseName` and `dirName` functions in *cdk.c* recognize Window's '\' directory separator.
 * Deactivated the `deleteFileCB` function in *fselect.c*.
+* Removed some of CDK's initial screen handling code.

 [CDK]: http://invisible-island.net/cdk/